We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 If you share internet-connected devices with family and friends, such as a phone, laptop or a gaming console, it is critical you are all aware of the important actions that will keep you secure online.

-In particular, make sure you have all set up multi-factor authentication, are using unique and strong passphrases and are installing software updates on all devices as soon as they are available.
+Make sure you have all set up multi-factor authentication, are using unique and strong passphrases and are installing software updates on all devices as soon as they are available.

 Talking regularly about online security is a great way to ensure that you and those around you have the most up-to-date information.